For Immediate Release

 Proposed Referendum Enters Circulation

-SACRAMENTO – Secretary of State Alex Padilla announced the proponent of a new referendum was cleared to begin collecting petition signatures this past Friday.
+SACRAMENTO – Secretary of State Alex Padilla announced the proponent of a new referendum was cleared to begin collecting petition signatures yesterday.

 The Attorney General prepares the circulating title and summary that is required to appear on referendum petitions.
 Once completed, the Attorney General forwards the title and summary to the proponent and to the Secretary of State, and the referendum may be circulated for signatures.
 The Secretary of State provides calendar deadlines to the proponent and to county elections officials.
 The Attorney General’s official title and summary for the measure is as follows:

-The proponent for the measure, Marco Gutierrez, must collect signatures of 365,880 registered voters (five percent of the total votes cast for governor in the November 2014 general election) in order to qualify it for the ballot.
+The proponent for the measure, Thomas W. Hiltachk, must collect signatures of 365,880 registered voters (five percent of the total votes cast for governor in the November 2014 general election) in order to qualify it for the ballot.
 The proponent has 90 days from the date the bill is chaptered to request and receive a title and summary from the Attorney General, and gather petition signatures for the referendum.
-SB 54 (Chapter 495, Statutes of 2017) was chaptered on October 5, 2017.
-The proponent has until January 3, 2018 to submit petition signatures to county elections officials.
-The referendum proponent can be reached c/o: Ben Bergquam (559) 618-1109
+SB 10 (Chapter 244, Statutes of 2018) was chaptered on August 28, 2018.
+The proponent has until November 26, 2018 to submit petition signatures to county elections officials.
+The proponent of the referendum did not provide a telephone number or email.